Nucleosynthesis of an $11.8\,M_\odot$ Supernova with 3D Simulation of the Inner Ejecta: Overall Yields and Implications for Short-Lived Radionuclides in the Early Solar System: Method

 \subsection{Corrections of Neutrino Emission}

-Supernova simulations with state-of-the-art neutrino transport predict that $\nu_e$ and $\bar{\nu}_e$ have almost identical luminosities but somewhat different average energies with $\Delta\varepsilon=\langle \varepsilon_{\bar{\nu}_e} \rangle - \langle \varepsilon_{\nu_e} \rangle \approx 2\,\mathrm{MeV}$ during the first second after core bounce \citep{Mueller:2019}.
+Supernova simulations with state-of-the-art neutrino transport predict that $\nu_\mathrm{e}$ and $\bar{\nu}_\mathrm{e}$ have almost identical luminosities but somewhat different average energies with $\Delta\varepsilon=\langle \varepsilon_{\bar{\nu}_\mathrm{e}} \rangle - \langle \varepsilon_{\nu_\mathrm{e}} \rangle \approx 2\,\mathrm{MeV}$ during the first second after core bounce \citep{Mueller:2019}.
 Because the present 3D simulation used simplified neutrino transport \citep{Mueller.Janka.ea:2015}, it gives larger values of $\Delta\varepsilon\sim 3$--4~MeV (see Figure \ref{fig:nu_signal}).
-As pointed out in \citet{Mueller.Tauris.ea:2019}, this caveat leads to inaccurate determination of the $Y_e$ of the inner ejecta by the simulation while the overall dynamics of the explosion is much less affected by the exact differences between the $\nu_e$ and $\bar{\nu}_e$ emission.
-In order to obtain reasonable results of nucleosynthesis, we apply corrections to the neutrino emission properties from the simulation and recalculate the evolution of the $Y_e$ for the selected tracers.
+As pointed out in \citet{Mueller.Tauris.ea:2019}, this caveat leads to inaccurate determination of the $Y_\mathrm{e}$ of the inner ejecta by the simulation while the overall dynamics of the explosion is much less affected by the exact differences between the $\nu_\mathrm{e}$ and $\bar{\nu}_\mathrm{e}$ emission.
+In order to obtain reasonable results of nucleosynthesis, we apply corrections to the neutrino emission properties from the simulation and recalculate the evolution of the $Y_\mathrm{e}$ for the selected tracers.

 Modifications of the neutrino emission should be consistent with the original hydrodynamic evolution of the tracers.
-For this purpose, we keep approximately the same neutrino heating rate, which is proportional to \citep{Qian.Woosley:1996}
+For this purpose, we keep approximately the same neutrino heating rate, which is proportional to that of \citet{Qian.Woosley:1996}:

-with $\langle \varepsilon_{\nu_e}^3 \rangle=1.81 \langle \varepsilon_{\nu_e} \rangle^3$ and $\langle \varepsilon_{\bar{\nu}_e}^3 \rangle=1.85 \langle \varepsilon_{\bar{\nu}_e} \rangle^3$ being the third moments of the corresponding spectra.
-To obtain the modified $\nu_e$ and $\bar\nu_e$ emission properties, which are denoted as the primed quantities below, we specify
+with $\langle \varepsilon_{\nu_\mathrm{e}}^3 \rangle=1.81 \langle \varepsilon_{\nu_\mathrm{e}} \rangle^3$ and $\langle \varepsilon_{\bar{\nu}_\mathrm{e}}^3 \rangle=1.85 \langle \varepsilon_{\bar{\nu}_\mathrm{e}} \rangle^3$ being the third moments of the corresponding spectra.
+To obtain the modified $\nu_\mathrm{e}$ and $\bar\nu_\mathrm{e}$ emission properties, which are denoted as the primed quantities below, we specify

-where $\Delta \varepsilon=2$~MeV, $\bar{\varepsilon} = (L_{\nu_e} +L_{\bar\nu_e})/(N_{\nu_e}+N_{\bar\nu_e})$, and for example, $N_{\nu_e}=L_{\nu_e}/\langle \varepsilon_{\nu_e} \rangle$.
+where $\Delta \varepsilon=2$~MeV, $\bar{\varepsilon} = (L_{\nu_\mathrm{e}} +L_{\bar\nu_\mathrm{e}})/(N_{\nu_\mathrm{e}}+N_{\bar\nu_\mathrm{e}})$, and for example, $N_{\nu_\mathrm{e}}=L_{\nu_\mathrm{e}}/\langle \varepsilon_{\nu_\mathrm{e}} \rangle$.
 We keep the same pinching parameters $\alpha$ as specified above for the neutrino spectra.
-Then the modified $\nu_e$ and $\bar\nu_e$ luminosities are obtained from
+Then the modified $\nu_\mathrm{e}$ and $\bar\nu_\mathrm{e}$ luminosities are obtained from